codetojoy/self/personal/Quotes.md

 * "We had two bags of grass, seventy-five pellets of mescaline, five sheets of high-powered blotter acid, a saltshaker half-full of cocaine, and a whole galaxy of multi-colored uppers, downers, screamers, laughers...
 Also, a quart of tequila, a quart of rum, a case of beer, a pint of raw ether, and two dozen amyls.
 Not that we needed all that for the trip, but once you get locked into a serious drug collection, the tendency is to push it as far as you can." - [Fear and Loathing in Las Vegas](https://en.wikipedia.org/wiki/Fear_and_Loathing_in_Las_Vegas_(film))

 * "There he goes.
 One of God's own prototypes.
-A high-powered mutant of some kind never even considered for mass production." - [Fear and Loathing in Las Vegas](https://en.wikipedia.org/wiki/Fear_and_Loathing_in_Las_Vegas_(film))
+A high-powered mutant of some kind, never even considered for mass production." - [Fear and Loathing in Las Vegas](https://en.wikipedia.org/wiki/Fear_and_Loathing_in_Las_Vegas_(film))